kubeshop/kusk-gateway/docs/customresources/staticroute.md

 spec.**fleet** optional field specifies to what Envoy Fleet (Envoy Proxy instances with the exposing K8s Service) this configuration applies to. fleet.**name** and fleet.**namespace** reference the deployed EnvoyFleet Custom Resource name and namespace.

-You can deploy you StaticRoute configuration in any namespace with any name and it will be applied to the specific Envoy Fleet.
+You can deploy you StaticRoute configuration in any namespace with any name, and it will be applied to the specific Envoy Fleet.
 If this option is missing, the autodetection will be performed to find the single deployed in the Kubernetes cluster fleet which is thus considered as the default fleet.
 The deployed StaticRoute custom resource will be changed to map to that fleet accordingly.
 If there are multiple fleets deployed, the spec.**fleet** is required to specify in the manifest.